mtlynch/mtlynch.io/content/posts/digitizing/index.md

 ## Part 1: Digitizing

+Borrowed my dad's VCR, bought a cheap RCA to USB adaptor.

+Realized I was spending so much time fixing audio and it probably was because I skimped on the video capture device.

+Bought a new capture device, but quality was still bad.
+So I bought a new VCR with S-Video output.
+S-Video didn't work, so I was back to RCA and quality seemed about the same.

 * Second try with video capture software
 * Try three with different combinations of VCRs and capture devices
 * Try four with digitization company, EverPresent